OPSORO/OS/readme.md

 - If the Raspberry Pi is connected to the internet via ethernet, the hotspot will also allow internet access.
 Additionally, the web interface will be accessible from the parent network using the opsoro.local address.
 - Only one user can be logged into the software.
 This is to prevent conflicting commands from multiple clients.
 It is possible to overwrite this behaviour inside apps, if desired.
 - The code from the visual programming app is currently executed in the browser, which then sends raw commands to the web server.
 This causes minor bugs, which is why future versions will run the generated code on the server.
-- To create custom apps, please look at the examples in /OnoSW/apps/.
+- To create custom apps, please look at the examples in the apps folder.
 Apps are self-contained within their folder inside /apps/, and are automatically detected and activated by the software.

 # More info